 Peter Dijkstra is one of today's most sought-after choral conductors.
-He studied at the conservatories of The Hague, Cologne and Stockholm, and graduated summa cum laude with distinction.
+Born in 1978, he studied at the conservatories of The Hague, Cologne and Stockholm, and graduated summa cum laude with distinction.
 In 2003 he won first prize at the Eric Ericson Competition in Stockholm, which launched his international career.

-Peter Dijkstra conducted the World Youth Choir on their African Tour in 2007 and is regularly invited to give and initiate masterclasses and projects to promote choir singing and conducting at the highest possible level.
-He is Professor for Choral Conducting at the Hochschule für Musik in Cologne.
+He conducted the World Youth Choir on their African Tour in 2007 and is regularly invited to give and initiate masterclasses and projects to promote choir singing and conducting at the highest possible level.
+From 2016 to 2020 Peter Dijkstra was Professor for Choral Conducting at the Musikhochschule in Cologne and from October 2023 he holds this position at the Hochschule für Musik in Nürnberg.

-Peter Dijkstra is an honorary member of the Royal Swedish Music Academy and was awarded with the Golden Violin 2013, an award for internationally successful Dutch musicians, and with the Eugen Jochum Prize in 2014.
-From 2019 he is honored as Conductor Laureate of the Swedish Radio Choir.
+Dijkstra is an honorary member of the Royal Swedish Music Academy.
+He received the Golden Violin 2013, an award for internationally successful Dutch musicians, and the Eugen Jochum Prize in 2014.